Skip Navigation

 While living at MPC for up to 30 days, households are provided a safe, supportive, and structured environment to help them achieve their goals.

-Dear Peace Church: Thank you for making a $500 gift to Waypoint in March 2023.
+Dear Peace Church: Thank you for making a $250 gift to Waypoint in January 2024.
 With everything going on in the world, it can be difficult to keep moving forward.
 Because you care, those experiencing a housing crisis, poverty, or violence, or families struggling to access quality child care can get the support they need.
 When an individual is faced with barriers, taking one step forward can seem impossible.
 You have helped give individuals facing trauma and adversity hope for a brighter future.
 Your support has helped survivors of domestic violence to access advocacy, safety planning, and strategic referrals; families who have lost a loved one to homicide receive support with navigating the legal system, processing death, creating stability, and accessing support groups; individuals and families experiencing a housing crisis access emergency shelter, case management, and support with securing safe, stable housing; and children are able to attend quality child care, regardless of their family's financial situation.
 Without you, we could not do the critical work that we do each and every day.
 You are truly making a difference!
-Thank you for your kindness, compassion, and belief in our mission. ~ With gratitude, Jaye Kennedy, CEO, and Autumn Paine, Chief Development & Marketing Officer, April 21, 2023
+Thank you for your kindness, compassion, and belief in our mission. ~ With gratitude, Jaye Kennedy, CEO, & Autumn Paine, Chief Development & Marketing Officer, February 5, 2024

 • Mission